 The Three Gorges Dam may be an impressive feat of engineering but as you cruise upstream nature takes over, revealing some of world’s most dramatic scenery including the Three Gorges themselves.
 Over the next three days, prepare for one breathtaking panorama after another.
 Take a side trip to the attractive Goddess or Shennong Stream and enjoy a range of shore excursions.

 Disembark in Chongqing then explore old Ciqikou, whose narrow streets are perfect for a stroll to admire the traditional architecture.
-Transfer to Chengdu where tonight you will be served a traditional Sichuan dinner.
-There is an optional performance of a Sichuan Opera available tonight (at your own expense).
+Transfer to Chengdu where tonight you will be served a traditional Sichuanese dinner with the option to watch a Sichuan Opera performance.

-Visit Chengdu’s famous Research Base of Giant Panda Breeding to see these celebrated bears in surroundings that mirror their natural habitat.
-Stop by the Shu Brocade and Embroidery Museum before flying to the pleasant city of Kunming.
+Visit Chengdu’s famous Panda Conservation Centre to see and learn about these celebrated bears up close in surroundings that mirror their natural habitat.
+Later, fly to the charming city of Dali.

-Explore the fascinating formations of the picturesque Stone Forest.
-Tuck in to local delicacy Across the Bridge Noodles for dinner.
+Explore the fascinating limestone formations of the picturesque Stone Forest and tuck in to local delicacy, Across the Bridge Noodles, for dinner tonight.

 Transfer back to Kunming and fly to the picturesque city of Guilin

 Cruise along the Li River to Yangshuo.
 Around every river bend, jagged karst peaks loom over rural scenes of lush greenery and grazing buffalo.
 The next day, begin with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.
 Explore the countryside and stop on the banks of the Li River for a photo opportunity with a cormorant fisherman.
 Enjoy time at leisure or choose one of the many optional activities available including cycling or bamboo rafting.

 Drive back to Guilin to visit the Pearl Factory and Reed Flute Cave, where you can admire colourful stalactites and stalagmites.
 Also stroll around Ronghu Lake and admire the Sun and Moon pagodas – two towering examples of traditional Chinese-Buddhist architecture.